Food, Jordan, Middle Eastern Food

 Arabic Coffee in Bedouin Camp

-Since Jordan was part of the Ottoman empire, it’s not surprising that Turkish Coffee is a popular choice here.
+Since Jordan was part of the Ottoman Empire, it’s not surprising that Turkish Coffee is a popular choice here.
 Cardamom is often added to coffee in the Middle East.
 It was interesting since I am used to having Cardamom with tea, but adding it to coffee is a new concept for me.

 Turkish Coffee with Barazek